• Skip to primary navigation

 • Heat 2 tbs oil in a pan and add the garlic.

-• Add onion, salt and pepper and saute them till onions are translucent.
+• Add onion, salt, paprika and dried parsley.
+Sauté them till onions are translucent.

-• In a big bowl, whip the eggs with heavy cream, salt, pepper, chilly flakes and parmesan cheese.
+• In a big bowl, whip the eggs with heavy cream, cottage cheese, salt, pepper, and the sautéed onion.

-• Add the cooked onion and shrimp to the bowl and mix them properly.
+• Add the bite size chopped asparagus and chopped bite size shrimp to the custard and mix it well.

-• Arrange the asparagus on top in a line.
+• Arrange the asparagus on top in a line or any way you like.

 • Bake it at 400 F for 28 to 30 mins.